Search This Blog

 The early goal of the Kiwi Acquisition Group was to purchase the up-for-sale Pan Am Shuttle.
 A little airline history: Pan Am rejected Kiwi's offer and accepted the offer from Delta Air Lines.
 This allowed Delta to grow from a mostly domestic airline into the international powerhouse it is today.
 After the failed purchase, the investment group of pilots decided it would be best to start their own airline.

-With each pilot investing $50,000 of their own money in exchange for a guaranteed Captain job, and other employees contributing $5,000, they raised over $10 million.
+With each pilot investing $50,000 of their own money in exchange for a guaranteed Captain job and other employees contributing $5,000, they raised over $10 million.
 Kiwi focused on a low-cost experience without sacrificing first-class quality.
-Full meal service, extra legroom, friendly employees, and low-cost airfare was what Kiwi offered it's mostly business clientele.
-They quickly purchased two Boeing 727 aircraft from German airline Lufthansa and launched service on September 21, 1992, from Newark, New Jersey to Chicago's Midway Airport.
+Full meal service, extra legroom, friendly employees, and low-cost airfare were what Kiwi offered its mostly business clientele.
+They quickly purchased two Boeing 727 aircraft from German airline Lufthansa and launched service on September 21, 1992, from Newark, New Jersey, to Chicago's Midway Airport.

 By 1995, the airline was flying to places like Aruba, Boston, Bermuda, Las Vegas, Miami, Orlando, and Tampa.
 At its peak, Kiwi International was flying to 14 destinations using nearly 20 aircraft.